laingsimon/render-diagram/README.md

-# Drawing renderer
+# Diagram renderer

 ### Description
-Render drawings from [draw.io](https://draw.io) from a URL or embedded into a webpage, whilst maintaining interactive support in the drawing, e.g. links, layers and pages.
+Render drawings from [draw.io](https://draw.io) from a URL or embedded into a webpage, whilst maintaining interactive support in the diagram, e.g. links, layers and pages.

 ### Usage
 Include this script anywhere: